sphinx-doc/sphinx/doc/ext/appapi.rst

 .. method:: Sphinx.emit(event, *arguments)

    Emit *event* and pass *arguments* to the callback functions.
+Return the return values of all callbacks as a list.
 Do not emit core Sphinx events in extensions!

+.. method:: Sphinx.emit_firstresult(event, *arguments)

+   Emit *event* and pass *arguments* to the callback functions.
+Return the result of the first callback that doesn't return ``None`` (and don't call the rest of the callbacks).

+   .. versionadded:: 0.5

 .. exception:: ExtensionError